 “They’ll have the opportunity to learn more than they ever could in a traditional classroom,” she said.
 “Just because something is different doesn’t mean it’s not something better.”

 Want to know more about Fusion’s unique curriculum?
-Join us for a special event March 6 at the National Constitution Center, or contact us for more information and to schedule a tour.
+Join us for a an April 8 brunch on campus, or contact us for more information and to schedule a tour.